solana-mobile/solana-mobile-doc-site/docs/reference/typescript/mobile-wallet-adapter.md

 ### Install dependencies

 - [**`@solana-mobile/mobile-wallet-adapter-protocol`**](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/js/packages/mobile-wallet-adapter-protocol)
    - Base library that implements the MWA client.
+Include this, but only import `transact` from the wrapper library.

 - [**`@solana-mobile/mobile-wallet-adapter-protocol-web3js`**](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/js/packages/mobile-wallet-adapter-protocol-web3js)
     - A convenience wrapper for the base library that enables with `web3.js` primitives like `Transaction`.